bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 9. **Have there been any ideas to increase voting participation (e.g. cold storage voting, simplified voting procedure)?**

-   Besides cold storage voting which will be available in BitShares 2.0 too, the blockchain supports transfer of voting power to someone else without risking funds.
+   Besides cold storage voting which will be available in BitShares 2.0 too, the block chain supports transfer of voting power to someone else without risking funds.
 Furthermore, with BitShares 2.0 the BitShares funds do not need to be moved entirely to vote with your full stake, which simplifies the voting process to a single "Apply" button press.